 Scott Giles, Senior Electrician

-Maureen Hackett, Director of Horticulture
+Maureen Hackett, Director, Horticulture

-Amadou Thiam, Assistant Director of Horticulture
+Amadou Thiam, Assistant Director, Horticulture

 Dan Pisark, Vice President, Retail Services